Why Financial Plans Fail (and How to Build Change That Lasts)

 Many financial plans ignore enjoyment entirely, treating it as something to be earned later.
 This is a mistake.
 Without emotional reward, most systems eventually lose relevance.

 Enjoyment gives money a purpose beyond numbers.
 It connects financial effort to peace of mind, flexibility, and quality of life.
-This does not require extravagance.
-It often comes from clarity, reduced stress, and the knowledge that money decisions align with personal values.

 Financial freedom should improve life along the way, not only at the destination.